 The Health Agenda

-for the United States is set by the HHS strategic plan — which aligns with the administration’s goal of putting safe, legal abortion out of reach
+for the United States is set by the HHS strategic plan — and the Trump administration aligned that plan with the goal of putting safe, legal abortion out of reach

 See the top 3 ways you can take action right now to support reproductive health and rights!

 The Department of Health and Human Services (HHS) four-year strategic plan lays out the department’s priorities for the country.
 Traditionally, it has focused on ensuring access to health care.